Contents

 A pregnant woman will usually notice them in her second trimester, with the sensitivity and bleeding peaking in her third.

-If she has a history of gum disease prior to becoming pregnant, she will most likely discover that it has worsened.
+If she has a history of gum disease before becoming pregnant, she will most likely discover that it has worsened.

 Can Bleeding Gums Be an Early Pregnancy Sign?